fajarsyaa/merchant-and-bank/readme.md

 ## Introduction

-This API provides endpoints for customers and merchants to access various banking functionalities offered by MNC Bank.
+This API provides endpoints for customers and merchants to access various banking functionalities offered by Bank.
 The API supports actions such as customer login, logout, registration, creating transactions, viewing transaction history, and more.

 The API requires authentication using a Bearer Token, which is obtained during the login process.